infinum/frontend-handbook/React/Testing best practices.md

 ### Mock providers and store

 While testing, we need to mock various providers like [`<ChakraProvider>`](https://chakra-ui.com/docs/getting-started#setup-provider/).
-To mock all providers, we can create `./__tests__/test-utils.tsx` file where we will export [custom render](https://testing-library.com/docs/react-testing-library/setup/#custom-render) method with all providers:
+To mock all providers, we can create a `./__tests__/test-utils.tsx` file where we will export the [custom render](https://testing-library.com/docs/react-testing-library/setup/#custom-render) method with all providers:

 ```tsx
 const AllProviders = ({ children }) => (